 10.1 The standard plate-type test specimens are shown in Fig. 3.
-Such specimens are used for testing metallic materials in the form of plate, structural and bar-size shapes, and flat material having a nominal thickness of $\frac{3}{16}$ in.
+Such specimens are used for testing metallic materials in the form of plate, structural and bar-size shapes, and flat material having a nominal thickness of 3/16 in.
 (5 mm) or over.
 When product specifications so permit, other types of specimens may be used.

-mm) gauge length specimen of Fig. 3 may be used for sheet and strip material.
+Note 4-When called for in the product specification, the 8-in.
+(200 mm) gauge length specimen of Fig. 3 may be used for sheet and strip material.